PLUS Loan Eligibility Criteria

 Parents can apply for a Plus loan for up to the total cost of attendance, and there is no specific annual limit.
 This provides flexibility in covering education expenses.

 Credit Check Impact: The parent borrower’s credit history is considered.
-A negative credit history may affect eligibility, but there are options, such as obtaining an endorser or appealing the decision.
+An adverse credit history may affect eligibility, but options exist, such as obtaining an endorser or appealing the decision.

 Applying for a PLUS Loan